peterjuskiewicz/graphics-animation/README.md

 ## Morphism

-To change the shape of object (fish) I've used array to define coordinates of fish before and after mutation and used tween method to gradualy morph the object.
+To change the shape of object (fish) I've used array to define coordinates of fish before and after mutation and used tween method to gradually morph the object.

 ## Scenes

-There are 4 scenes in the animation and the change of scenes is triggered by ceirtan events such as position of objects or counters
+There are 4 scenes in the animation and the change of scenes is triggered by certain events such as position of objects or counters

 ## Particle systems